How we began

 Population Matters was launched as the Optimum Population Trust following a meeting on 24 July 1991 by the late David Willey and others concerned about population numbers and sustainability.

 Their goals were to collect, analyse and disseminate information about the sizes of global and national populations and to link this to a study of carrying capacities and inhabitants’ quality of life in order to support policy decisions.

-They were impelled to act by the failure of UK governments to respond to a series of recommendations regarding population growth and sustainability.
+They were impelled to act by the failure of United Kingdom governments to respond to a series of recommendations regarding population growth and sustainability.

 The organisation prepared analyses and lobbied on issues affected by population growth, including welfare, education, labour supply, population ageing, immigration and the environment.
 It also lobbied developmental and environmental campaigners on the need to incorporate population issues in their thinking.